mreider/mr-grumpy-pants/content/posts/h20no.md

 Today I'll write, [again](/posts/wasser-acqua-voda/), about water.

 Vienna's water supply is world famously clean.
 It comes straight from the Alps and doesn't need any treatment at all.
 No chlorine, no filtration.
-You can read more about it in [this info sheet](/images/drinking-water-vienna.pdf) I downloaded from the Stadt Wien website.
-(Yes, I read municipal water reports.
-Don't judge.)
+You can read more about it in [this offical Vienna water flyer](/images/drinking-water-vienna.pdf).
+Yes, I read municipal water reports.
+Don't judge.

-But our house doesn’t get this water.
-Our water comes from a well.
-It’s okay for cooking or brushing teeth, but not for drinking.
-We get our drinking water from a dispenser.
-A truck brings us five jugs every month.
+Sadlyt, our residence isn’t linked to the local water system.
+Instead, we rely on a well.
+The reason remains a mystery - it’s just part of the “charm” of our rental.
+This well water is suitable for cooking and brushing teeth, but not for drinking.
+Hence, we get our water from a dispenser.
+A truck delivers five jugs per month.

-The water from the dispenser isn’t cold, so we always fill bottles and put them in the fridge.
-Fill a bottle, use it, fill it again.
-Sounds simple, right?
-But it’s not.
-Here’s why.
-If all four bottles aren’t full and in the fridge, I can’t relax.
-If I see a half-full bottle, I have to fill it right away.
-I might go to the fridge for cheese, but I come out with a water bottle to fill.

-This also affects my relationships.
-My wife could be talking, and suddenly, I see a bottle.
-I stop listening.
-This wouldn’t happen so much if it weren’t for the kids.
-They leave bottles everywhere.
-They drink a bit from each one and never fill them back up.
-Sometimes, the fridge is full of almost empty bottles.
-Guess who fills them up?
+These water jugs aren’t chilled, so we transfer the water into five glass bottles for refrigeration.
+The cycle is simple: fill a bottle, use it, empty it, refill it.
+Or you'd think that's simple.
+It's not.

+The challenge, at least for me, is an inability to ignore a bottle that isn’t full.
+Spotting a half-empty bottle triggers an immediate need to refill it.
+This peculiar compulsion has a way of intruding on my interactions.
+Mid-conversation with my wife, an empty bottle catches my eye, and I’m compelled to fill it.
+There's also a bit of a blame game.
+My children are always the culprits, sipping from each bottle without ever refilling them.
+By the weekend’s end, the fridge is always full of nearly empty bottles.

-People can view a glass as half full.
-In my case, it’s always half empty, waiting for a refill.
-But let’s spin it optimistically.
-I fill about two bottles per day.
-The dispenser is a 10-meter walk from the fridge, that’s a 20-meter journey.
-40 meters daily.
-It adds up to 280 meters weekly and about 14 kilometers annually.
-So, when I back up and think about it, I’m adding a lot of walking to my routine, all in the pursuit of a well-hydrated family.
+On the upside, this routine provides a little unexpected exercise.
+The dispenser is a 10-meter stroll from the fridge, making it a 20-meter round trip.
+That’s 40 meters daily, 280 meters weekly, and about 14 km annually.
+So I’m adding a bit of walking to my routine, all in the name of keeping the family hydrated.